Academic Affairs Manual (ACD)

 1. Membership

-3. The term of the elected members shall be two years.
-One-half of the elected members shall be replaced each year
+3. Length of term.
+The term of the elected/appointed members shall be two years, with no limit on on consecutive terms served.
+It is recommended that one-half of the elected/appointed members be replaced each year.

 1. Purpose and function